semicolon123/LiHiSTO/README.md

-# LiHiSTO: List of Hindi STOpwords
+# LiHiSTO: a comprehensive list of Hindi stopwords
 A package with a comprehensive list of 820 Hindi Stopwords.

 ## ℹInstallation